Views:

 Whenever you go to a timetabled session, you will be provided with a self-registration code by the teaching staff.
 Use this to confirm your attendance at the session, whether it is online or face to face.
 To do this, go to the 'Register Your Attendance' tile on the MyYSJ App on your smartphone or device.
 Your attendance is then logged on Check-in.
 Your Academic Tutors will receive notifications whenever your attendance becomes a concern.

+You must log in to Moodle and eVision on a browser for the first time before you can register your attendance in MyYSJ, so please do this first.
 If you do not have access to the app, now is a good time to download it.
 Please note that sessions will only appear just before they are due to take place.

 Reporting absences